ethicalanp/AWS-CI-CD-PIPELINE-ML-Project/README.md

 Prediction Pipeline: Creating a REST API using Flask that predicts the test scores based on user input.

-Deployment: Deploying the Flask app to AWS Elastic Beanstalk for a scalable and accessible solution.
+Deployment: Deploying the Flask app to AWS Elastic Beanstalk and Microsoft Azure .

 **Deployed**